jcypret/middleman-title/README.md

 *The separator is optional and will default to a dash.*

-## Adding title to layout and pages
+## Setting Title and Adding to Layout

 In your layout file, you can use the `page_title` helper to output the current page title: